ThePJB/fraccerz/README.md

 - SIMD
 - radix option might make it faster?? if the overhead of the mpmc is stupid
 - storing what z got up to? maybe faster
+- like I wonder if copying data through channels and stuff is slow